 - Duct and upper-air systems can be installed in the upper part of rooms — such as waiting rooms, classrooms, cafeterias, locker rooms, and emergency rooms — to keep the air clean once it is already circulating.
 These systems direct UVC energy up and out, creating a pathogen-killing zone at ceiling level while preventing exposure in the lower portion of the room.

-- Whole-room surface disinfecting utilizes portable UVC devices in settings such as hospitals.
+- Surface disinfecting utilizes portable UVC devices in settings such as hospitals.
 This method is often used to reduce occurrences of staph and other hospital-acquired infections.

 - Ultraviolet light air purification systems combine a traditional filtering component with UV light, to both remove particulate matter from the air and kill microorganisms.
-The UV component catches what conventional filtration cannot — namely, viruses and bacteria.
+The UV component destroys particles that conventional filtration cannot capture — namely, viruses and bacteria.

 2. Prevent indoor air pollution with good ventilation design

-A properly designed ventilation system reduces indoor air pollution by providing fresh air, controlling odors, and removing contaminants.
+A properly designed ventilation system reduces indoor air pollution by providing fresh air, controlling odors, and removing contaminants that can cause physical symptoms and illness.
 For instance, exhaust fans can help to remove fumes from manufacturing activities and the use of chemicals or other materials.
+They can also reduce the concentration of virus particles that may be present in the air.

 Other times, ventilation can be improved by relocating intakes, moving ductwork, or adding some other HVAC technology.
 A great example is make up air units for restaurant kitchens.